 Unfortunately, in the last few years the building has not been open outside times of worship but a phone call to the Session Clerk will ensure that it will be open when required.
 We are proud of it, the peace within it, the feeling of the continuity of the history and we want to share it.

 Carsphairn is a Church of Scotland (Presbyterian) church.
 Everyone is welcome at our services.
 Special services and other events occasionally take place in the church which boasts superb acoustics.
 Details are available from the Session Clerk, on posters displayed in the Village Shop, or on this website.

 Meets weekly at the Church during the Church Service.

-Meets every 3rd Friday of the month throughout the winter from 1.15pm - 2.45pm in the Lagwyne Hall Lounge or occasionally at member's house.
+Meets every 3rd Friday of the month throughout the winter (October to April) from 1.15pm - 3pm in the Lagwyne Hall Lounge or occasionally at member's house.

 Contact Irene McCreath or Fiona Freddie for more information.